SubClub-The-Sublet-Management-App/SubClub-Docs/README.md

 ### Solution Statement
 Sub.club is a web application that is used by Subletters to address the challenges of subletting.
 The application provides  a comprehensive solution for individuals looking to rent out their rooms for medium to long term (3 to 12 months).

-This web application streamlines the process of managing agreements, sending timely payment reminders and recording payments and creating payment receipts.
+This web application streamlines the process of managing agreements, recording payments and creating payment receipts.

 ## Key features: